 I’ve been an avid user of it since I first laid eyes on the invite-only page.
 I finally got my invite on April 6 2013 and I haven’t looked back since.
 In this article, I’ll share some of the useful features of Mailbox, as well as some of the drawbacks I’ve found.

 Gmail is a popular email service provider used by millions, however there are many features that it misses...
 Read more

 Interacting With Emails

 Mailbox stands head and shoulders above the rest in the way it allows you to interact with your emails.
 Only simple swipes are needed to archive, delete, defer or add an email to a list.
-No need to confirm the deletion, if you make a mistake, just shake your device (unless you’re using it on an iMac) to undo.
+No need to confirm the deletion, if you make a mistake, just shake your device (unless you’re using it on an iMac) to undo it.

 Mailbox even supports multi-touch.
 You can swipe three emails at once to the right to archive all three of them.
-It’s simple, and works remarkably well.
-Initially I had some doubts about the long and short swipes.
+It’s simple and works remarkably well.
+Initially, I had some doubts about the long and short swipes.

 As I mentioned, deferring (swipe right) is one of the best features of Mailbox.
 When you defer an email, you can choose some preset times (later today, this evening, tomorrow, next week, etc.) or you can choose your own date.

 Once chosen, the email disappears from your inbox on Mailbox on all your devices and also from your Gmail inbox.
 It is placed in a special IMAP folder and will be sent back to your inbox when the time comes.

 A third option is to add an email to a list.
 Adding emails to lists works a lot like deferring, but the emails do not get put back in your inbox automatically.
 You can create any number of lists and add emails to them easily by swiping fully to the left.